-Tamara McLean is a fourth-generation American from a traditional Western European heritage.
+Tamara McLean is a fourth-generation American of Western European heritage.
 Born in 1970, she is a child of the 70s and 80s who enjoyed a carefree and safe, free-range childhood in the conventional mid-western college town of Stevens Point, WI.

-Interested in connecting with a new generation of designers, Tamara accepted an opportunity as an associate lecturer at UW-Green Bay.
+Interested in connecting with a new generation of designers, Tamara accepted an opportunity as a lecturer at the University of Wisconsin-Green Bay.
 To bridge the art and design communities, Tamara joined the board of the Neville Public Museum.
-In addition, she became the president of the American Advertising Federation-Fox River Chapter and works as a Creative Director at De Pere Art Center.
+In addition, she became the president of the American Advertising Federation-Fox River Chapter.

-In 2020, Tamara enrolled in the Master of Arts Graphic and Web Design program at the well-known Minneapolis College of Art and Design to pursue a fine art career that leverages her technical skills and aesthetic sensibilities.
-Tamara’s proposed capstone project, HOME, is a series of illustrated limited edition fine art prints with augmented reality typography overlays.
-The objective is to explore the concept of home.
+In 2020, Tamara enrolled in the Master of Arts Graphic and Web Design program at the highly respected Minneapolis College of Art and Design to pursue a design career that leverages her technical skills and aesthetic sensibilities.
+The anticipated graduation date is December 2022.